 Twelve women contributors share their process for crafting messages.
 There is a diversity of styles, theological traditions, and racial-ethnic diversity, though most come from mainline denominations.
 (This makes sense when you consider that these are the denominations with the longest tradition of ordaining women).

 While the traditions may be more liberal than some readers are comfortable with, the content is on target.
 The reader is exposed to 12 different ways of creating sermons, “from conception, through development, to the actual delivery of the sermon and beyond”.
 Each chapter also includes a sermon from each contributor.
 The reader is given a vision for how each woman integrates sermon development into her everyday life – what she reads, where she writes, how she writes –helpful for any preacher, regardless of gender.

 “Preaching is a mother who conceives and gives birth to faith.
 It’s a surprising metaphor…Even now when half the students going to mainline seminaries are women, there are those who wonder about the pairing.
 ‘What do mothers know about preaching?’
 ‘Do women have anything new to say about preaching?’
 ‘Is God really calling women to preach?’
 This book is an attempt to answer some of those questions” (page ix).

 On this podcast hosted by John Chandler, preachers discuss the rhythms, workflows, and tools they use for sermon preparation.
-Several women preachers are featured and can be found in the archives.
-I especially enjoyed the interviews with Tara Beth Leach and Alice Shirey.
+There are about 100 episodes from a diverse group of pastors.
+Several women preachers can be found in the archives, including Mia Chang, Noemi Chavez, Meaghan Good, Stephanie Williams O’Brien.